alessandromr/wordpress-terraform-aws/README.md

     terraform apply --var-file=terraform.prod.tfvars
     ```

+2. ```bash
+    cd ../cluster/
+    terraform init
+    terraform workspace new prod
+    terraform apply --var-file=terraform.prod.tfvars
+    ```

 ### Successive deploys

-If the stack has already been deployed and you have a local state ready, you can avoid the workspace creation (`terraform workspace new prod`) and instead use `terraform workspace select prod` to select the already existing workspace.
+If the stack has already been deployed and you have a state on your remote backend, you can avoid the workspace creation (`terraform workspace new prod`) and instead use `terraform workspace select prod` to select the already existing workspace.

 ### Destroy

 #### Notes:

-To enable cluster scaling with ECS, a parameter: `protect_from_scale_in = true` of autoscaling group is setted to true.
-This parameter make terraform waits for user to terminate
-instances during `destroy` phase.
+ASG is created with `protect_from_scale_in` set to true, to avoid ASG killing instances with active containers running.
+With this parameter enabled terraform will wait for the user to terminate instances during `destroy` phase manually.
 So is necessary to terminate instances of ASG manually during `destroy` phase.

+This behaviour is intended and expected from Terraform.

 #### Commands